-- Refer to Chapter 2 ("How to Use the System"). - When starting from your portfolio, click on the link of your file number under the "File Number" column to take you to the application. - Save your application every 20 minutes or you will lose information! - You do not have to complete an application in one session.
-Your application will remain in draft mode until you submit. - An means it is a required field. - If you cut and paste from Word, special characters and formatting may be lost. - Attachments cannot be larger than 10MB contact us if you have larger files you need to attach.
+- Refer to Chapter 2 ("How to Use the System"). - When starting from your portfolio, click on the link of your file number under the File Number column to take you to the application. - Save your application every 20 minutes or you will lose information!

+- You do not have to complete an application in one session.
+Your application will remain in draft mode until you submit. - An \ means it is a required field. - If you cut and paste from Word, special characters and formatting may be lost. - Attachments cannot be larger than 10MB contact us if you have larger files.